Bazar-Platform/.github/profile/README.md

     - Processes purchase requests, verifies stock availability, and updates catalog data.
     - Uses multiple replicas to handle increased loads.
     - Works with the gateway for balanced request distribution.

-4. **Cache**:
-    - An in-memory cache in the Gateway Service stores frequently accessed data (e.g., book details).
-    - Includes an invalidation mechanism triggered by updates to ensure consistency.

 #### Communication Flow